MrThearMan/dynamics-client/CONTRIBUTING.md

     CI will yell at you if you don't.
   - Create all custom types in `dynamics/typing.py` and import them from there.
     This avoids circular imports.
+  - Use of `TypedDict` is encouraged where dicts would be used.
   - Also import common types like `List` from `dynamics/typing.py` instead of the built-in `typing` module.
     This is to make importing types more consistent across the codebase, and allows conditional import logic with the `typing_extensions` module for newer typing methods like `ParamSpec` to be contained